[Update] Amazon Bedrock AgentCore Managed Harness has been released in preview!

 🔧 Tool: code_interpreter

-The system prompt (pretentious version) still applies, but the model has switched to Haiku.
-This makes it easy to use Sonnet normally and switch to Haiku when cost is a concern.
+The system prompt (arrogant version) is still in effect, but the model has been switched to Haiku.
+This makes it easy to use Sonnet normally and switch to Haiku when you need to be cost-conscious.

-For calling from applications, adding --with-invoke-script when running agentcore add harness automatically generates a harness-specific invoke.py.
+For application invocation, adding --with-invoke-script when running agentcore add harness will automatically generate a harness-specific invoke.py.
 Let's try it:

 agentcore add harness --name invokeSample --with-invoke-script